shapespark/api/README.md

 Shapespark cloud API automates creation of WebGL 3D visualizations with realistic, baked lighting.
-The API accepts a 3D model in one of popular formats - FBX, COLLADA, OBJ, GLTF and returns a link to a WebGL visualization created from the model.
+The API accepts a 3D model in one of the popular formats: FBX, COLLADA, OBJ, GLTF and returns a link to a WebGL visualization created from the model.
 If you would like to try the API, get in touch with team@shapespark.com to discuss your use case and get API access tokens.

 # Upload format for the Shapespark API.